timothygebhard/ml4ptp/README.md

 ## 🚀 Demo

-[This notebook](https://github.com/timothygebhard/ml4ptp/blob/main/notebooks/demo.ipynb) contains a short demo that illustrates how our trained models can be loaded and used to produce PT profiles.
+[This notebook](https://github.com/timothygebhard/ml4ptp/blob/main/notebooks/demo.ipynb) contains a short demo that illustrates how our models can be loaded and used to produce PT profiles.

 ## 🏋️ Training models